 For Sixth Form applicants there is the Ginetta STEM scholarship, aimed at pupils with a strong interest in a career in design, technology or engineering.

-Help with Fees is available at 11+ and 16+.
+Help with Fees (means tested) is available at 11+ and 16+.
 Full particulars on Help with Fees and scholarships are available from the Admissions Team, Tel: 01904 527300 or email: admissions@stpetersyork.org.uk.
 Charitable status.
 St Peter’s School, York, is a Registered Charity, number 1141329.

 Governors & Staff: